Do you really understand what motivates people? Are you still trying to decipher and apply the Maslow or Herzberg theories, but struggling?

 - gaining or holding on to power

-You can probably add more motivators to this list, but the seven above tend to be the main ones.
+You can probably add more motivators to this list, but the seven above tend to be the main ones that I have experienced.
 They are a good starting point.

 Creating a Motivating Environment